PROCEDURES FOR EMERGENCY AND NON-EMERGENCY COMMITMENTS

 - It is helpful to know whether the individual is having any self-care or self-neglect issues, such as not sleeping, not eating, or neglecting hygiene, that suggest the possibility of harm to self.

 Based on the information provided to the Mental Health Professional, the Detention Order request may or may not be forwarded to the Probate Court for approval.
-If approved, the Probate Court will issue a Detention Order and law enforcement will be dispatched to locate and detain the individual.
-The individual will be transported to either the CAMHC or the emergency room for examination.
+If approved, the Probate Court will issue a Detention Order and if law enforcement not already on the scene they will be dispatched to locate and detain the individual.
+The individual will be transported to CAMHC, the emergency room, or wherever the CCRI clinician designates for an examination.
 If, in the opinion of the mental health professionals, the individual meets the requirements for an emergency commitment, then the individual will be admitted to an appropriate treatment facility.

-If you have a family member or friend that you believe requires non-emergency treatment for either a mental illness or chemical dependency, you may go to the Columbia Area Mental Health Center (CAMHC), located at 2715 Colonial Drive Suite 200-B and request a Petition for Judicial Admission.
+If you have a family member or friend that you believe requires non-emergency treatment for either a mental illness or chemical dependency, you may contact the Columbia Area Mental Health Center (CAMHC) at (803)898-8888 and request a Petition for Judicial Admission.
 The CAMHC operating hours are Monday through Friday, 8:30 am to 5:00 pm.
-The phone number is 898-8888.

 - The CAMHC will send the Judicial Petition to the Probate Court.